 In short: it works great.
 It's very, very concentrated, pure soap.
 If you're used to the usual big-brand liquid soaps, in the beginning you'll be like the rest of us: you'll use way more than you need.
 A few drops are more than enough for washing hands, and a small dash will make a great shower.
 If you feel that it doesn't rinse off right away, you used too much.
 Next time, try a bit less.

 A few words about backcountry soap use:

-I’ve seen people wade into pristine alpine lakes and washing their body and hair with abundant quantities of soap.
+I've seen people wade into pristine alpine lakes, washing their body and hair with abundant quantities of soap.
 Suds were floating all over.
-Those people should be happy I didn’t have a few well-trained crocodiles at my disposal (as no such animal exists).
+Those people should be happy I didn't have a few well-trained crocodiles at my disposal.

 You just DON'T do that stuff.
 No matter how oh-so-organic or oh-so-biodegradable your soap is, it's a very, very foreign agent in nature and it destroys the delicate balance of the water's chemistry.
 It even causes some damage in the soil, but there's a lot more of that and a whole more soap is needed to actually cause harm.